Daily Word - why?

 Add new comment

-daily word - whose vengeance?
+daily word - seek what?

 Dale Cresap's picture